tnamdevnote/youtube-clone/README.md

 # About

-I wanted to challenge myself and see if I could recreate some of the features from [Youtube](https://www.youtube.com/) on my own, starting from scratch.
-By doing so, I not only have the opportunity to learn about areas that I may not be familiar with, but I can also enhance my problem-solving skills.
-Therefore, I took on this project <b>without relying on any tutorials for assistance.</b>

 ### Goal

 The main goal of this project was to apply the concepts and lessons I learned about React and Frontend Development in general.
+I wanted to challenge myself and see if I could recreate some of the features from [Youtube](https://www.youtube.com/) on my own, <b>without relying on any tutorials</b> <br>

-Following are three areas of focus that I wanted to improve on:
+Following are the areas that I wanted to focus on practicing:

 -   Implementing clean, polished, and responsive user interface
 -   Managing color scheme and themes effectively to achieve consistent look and feel of the overall design
--   Practice handling data fetching and setting up API layers in the application
+-   Data fetching and handling API endpoints efficiently in the application
+-   Apply React Context API and useReducer to handle complicated state management

 ### Tech Stack

-##### Platform
+##### Frameworks & Libraries

 -   Netlify
 -   Vite